Fourth Crusade: Reign of Alexios IV

 In January 1204, the blinded and incapacitated Isaac II died, probably of natural causes.
 Opposition to his son and co-emperor Alexios IV had grown during the preceding months of tension and spasmodic violence in and around Constantinople.
 The Byzantine Senate elected a young noble Nicolas Canabus as emperor, in what was to be one of the last known acts of this ancient institution.
 However he declined the appointment and sought church sanctuary.

 A nobleman Alexios Doukas (nicknamed Mourtzouphlos) became the leader of the anti-crusader faction within the Byzantine leadership.
 While holding the court rank of protovestilarios, Doukas had led Byzantine forces during the initial clashes with the crusaders, winning respect from both military and populace.
 He was accordingly well-placed to move against the increasingly isolated Alexios IV, whom he overthrew, imprisoned, and had strangled in early February.
-Doukas then was crowned as Emperor Alexios V. He immediately moved to have the city fortifications strengthened and summoned additional forces to the city.
+Doukas then was crowned as Emperor Alexios V Doukas Mourtzouphlos.
+He immediately moved to have the city fortifications strengthened and summoned additional forces to the city.

 War against Alexios V

 The crusaders and Venetians, incensed at the murder of their supposed patron, demanded that Mourtzouphlos honour the contract that Alexios IV had promised.
-When the Byzantine emperor refused, the Crusaders assaulted the city once again.
-On 8 April Alexios V's army put up a strong resistance, which did much to discourage the crusaders.
+When the emperor refused, the Crusaders assaulted the city once again.
+On 8 April Alexios V's army put up a strong resistance, which did much to discourage the Crusaders.
 The Byzantines hurled large projectiles onto the enemy siege engines, shattering many of them.
 Bad weather conditions were a serious hindrance to the crusaders.
 A fierce wind blew from the shore and prevented most of the ships from drawing close enough to the walls to launch an assault.
 Only five of the wall's towers were actually engaged and none of these could be secured; by mid-afternoon it was evident that the attack had failed.

 The Latin clergy discussed the situation amongst themselves and settled upon the message they wished to spread through the demoralised army.
 They had to convince the men that the events of 9 April were not God's judgment on a sinful enterprise: the campaign, they argued, was righteous and with proper belief it would succeed.
 The concept of God testing the determination of the crusaders through temporary setbacks was a familiar means for the clergy to explain failure in the course of a campaign.
 The clergy's message was designed to reassure and encourage the Crusaders.
 Their argument that the attack on Constantinople was spiritual revolved around two themes.
 First, the Greeks were traitors and murderers since they had killed their rightful lord, Alexios IV.
 The churchmen used inflammatory language and claimed that "the Greeks were worse than the Jews", and they invoked the authority of God and the pope to take action.